The School of Dance

 The School of Dance thanks the City of Ottawa for their ongoing support.

-The School of Dance announced today the winner of the Rich Little Endowment Fund for the Performing Arts, provided by the City of Ottawa to The School of Dance for administration:
+The School of Dance announced today the winner of the 2022 Rich Little Endowment Fund for the Performing Arts, provided by the City of Ottawa to The School of Dance for administration:

 The School of Dance is proud to collaborate with the City of Ottawa in the important role of supporting young dance artists.
 The School of Dance gratefully acknowledges the financial support of the City of Ottawa.

-Congratulations to Tanisha!
+Congratulations to Madison!

 This program was designed specifically to assist young emerging artists in the continuation of intensive professional training in the performing arts (dance, theatre, and music).